harshdevcode/Blogs-Project/posts/atlassian-security-for-jira-and-confluence-with-casb.md

 Here are the key benefits of using CASB security for your Atlassian apps for Jira Cloud and Confluence security.

+&nbsp;

  - **Granular visibility and control:** Get insights into the smallest security detail for each of your Atlassian suite apps, and configure custom access restriction rules to protect company data from reaching unknown third-party entities.

+&nbsp;

  - **Compliance Inclusion:** Compliance Inclusion: With a lack of Compliance over Atlassian Cloud, there is a lack of necessary security requirements for businesses of any domain.
 To configure data protection, get detailed insight gathering, prevent users from going against the company data protection policies, and comply with their respective industry’s requirements using our Atlassian CASB solution, we provide support for all Atlassian Cloud security over Jira Cloud and Confluence security, which includes popular compliances such as ITAR compliance, FERPA compliance, HIPAA compliance and more.

+ &nbsp;

-- **DLP Integration:** Data Loss Prevention (DLP), is a versatile and custom solution to prevent data breaches, even against the most advanced methods for website security, next-gen firewalls, spam, and phishing attack filters, and many more that work **with cloud applications,** making this a must-have requirement for Jira Cloud and Confluence security
+ - **DLP Integration:** Data Loss Prevention (DLP), is a versatile and custom solution to prevent data breaches, even against the most advanced methods for website security, next-gen firewalls, spam, and phishing attack filters, and many more that work **with cloud applications,** making this a must-have requirement for Jira Cloud and Confluence security.

+ &nbsp;

  - **Analytics and Reports:** Monitoring Cloud activity and generating threat reports helps your teams to discover new observations.
 This way you can visualize data to see increased unusual activity with any Atlassian app and peak downtimes.
 This benefits the architecture teams by boosting their infrastructure for improved productivity with backing from strong analytics.

+ &nbsp;

  -  **User Risk Score Assessment:** Depending on the user activity, a risk score is assigned to each user to flag them based on their activity with the Atlassian apps.
 Once the score exceeds the safe score limit, necessary security restrictions configured will kick in to revoke all access permissions and isolate the user from further interacting with any of the Atlassian apps with the help of our Atlassian CASB solution.

+ &nbsp;

  -  **Additional Solutions Incorporation:** Alongside miniOrange CASB security, you can also check out our other Atlassian app enterprise security products as well.
 All our solutions can be integrated individually or alongside the miniOrange Atlassian CASB for all-around Jira Cloud and Confluence security features.

 ### In Summary {#summary}